owe005/INF112/README.md

 **This project has been copied over from git.app.uib.no**

-**Authors: Ole Kristian Westby, three others.
+**Authors: Ole Kristian Westby, four others.
 (I decided not to include names for anonymity, but I will add if anyone wishes.)**

 ![alt text](https://i.ibb.co/FbzCnL3/Game-Cover.jpg)